The number of Victorian patients waiting for elective surgery is at its lowest level since June 2010.

 The 2016/17 Victorian Budget included a $335 million boost for elective surgery and an immediate $20 million capital works injection.
 As part of this year’s Budget, $60 million was provided to the Response Time Rescue Fund to improve responses times for patients waiting for an ambulance.

-The VHSP shows the Ballarat Hospital performed strongly in a number of key areas, including:
+The VHSP shows the Warrnambool Hospital performed strongly in a number of key areas, including:

-- Treated 100% of Category 1 emergency patients immediately on arrival at the hospital ED in the 3 months to the end of June.
+- Treated 91% of Category 2 patients within 10 minutes of arrival at the ED in the 3 months to the end of June – up from 90% a year earlier, and beating the State-wide target of 80%

 Our hospitals admitted more patients in the June quarter than ever before – 445,145 patients, 7.1 per cent more than a year earlier.
 Hospitals also saw 420,766 patients in the emergency department – up from 402,681 a year earlier.
 Emergency department attendances have increased by over 36 per cent in the last four years, with the level of care patients need also increasing, placing more pressure on emergency department staff.